-I wanna talk about something I saw in the British Council that is very weird to me.
+I want to talk about something I saw in the British Council that is very weird to me.

-My name is Jannie, I’ve been working in the British Council Hong Kong for nearly two years.
-This is a comfy place to work ‘cause it’s very modern the building, it’s clean and we’ve got sunshine from outside the window and surrounding us, there are different international, big hotels and they are like Shangri-la, Conrad and it’s like a business area here, an ordinary office area.
+My name is Jannie.
+I've been working in the British Council Hong Kong for nearly two years.
+This is a comfy place to work because it's very modern, the building, it's clean and we've got sunshine from outside the window.
+And surrounding us there are different international, big hotels and they are like Shangri-la, Conrad.
+And it's like a business area here, an ordinary office area.

-So all the children were very excited to look at the pig and we were so close with the pig, and it’s like the pig was just outside the window, in the garden outside, and we were behind the window inside the classroom.
-And because of the children, they were so excited and they were screaming and patting the window and screamed “Piggy, piggy, piggy!” and then we were like, I think we did something that made the pig (feel) excited as well.
-It started to use its very flat big nose to hit the window, it’s like trying to enter the classroom, to have lesson with us.
-And we messed around for about 10 minutes and then maybe the pig started to feel bored and so it left the window, walked away.
-And another strange thing is the pig walked upstairs to another garden because the garden outside is separated into two different areas, downstairs and upstairs, so it walked upstairs.
-And it’s very strange to me!
+So all the children were very excited to look at the pig and we were so close with (to) the pig, and it's like the pig was just outside the window, in the garden outside, and we were behind the window inside the classroom.
+And because of the children, they were so excited and they were screaming and patting the window and screamed 'Piggy, piggy, piggy!'
+And then we were like, I think we did something that made the pig excited as well.
+It started to use its very flat big nose to hit the window.
+It's like trying to enter the classroom, to have lesson with us.
+And we messed around for about ten minutes and then maybe the pig started to feel bored and so it left the window, walked away.
+And another strange thing is the pig walked upstairs to another garden because the garden outside is separated into two different areas, downstairs and upstairs.
+So it walked upstairs.
+And it's very strange to me!

 So after the pig left us, we went back to our classroom and then we had our lesson again, but it's like we all can’t calm down and we were thinking about the piggy, the piggy and the children were screaming 'piggy, piggy' and then, it was a very interesting day.